 Can I enroll in the MGEL as a part-time student?

 Yes, students can enroll as part-time or full-time.
-Students can take a specfic sequence of courses and complete the degree in 12 - 28 months.
-Or they may take up to six years to complete the degree.
+Students can take a specific sequence of courses and complete the degree in 12 - 28 months.
+Or they may take up to four years to complete the degree.
 Students can also change their pace during the program.
 See Course Sequence for more information.

 When can I start the MGEL?